 - Endorser peer checks the Certificate details and others to validate the transaction.
 Then it executes the Chaincode (ie. Smart Contract) and returns the Endorsement responses to the Client.
 Endorser peer sends transaction approval or rejection as part of the endorsement response.

-- Client now sends the approved transaction to the Orderer peer for this to be properly ordered and be included in a block.
+- The client now sends the approved transaction to the Orderer peer for this to be properly ordered and be included in a block.

-- Orderer node includes the transaction into a block and forward the block to the Anchor nodes of different member Organizations of the Hyperledger Fabric network.
+- Orderer node includes the transaction into a block and forwards the block to the Anchor nodes of different member Organizations of the Hyperledger Fabric network.

 - Anchor nodes then broadcast the block to the other peers inside their own organization.
 These individual peers then update their local ledger with the latest block.
 Thus all the network gets the ledger synced.